abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Our lifestyle is so simple that the mind focuses on things very strongly and builds a case for what it thinks it really needs.
-But when we reflect, investigate, and question, we realize that it isn't actually a need at all—it's just another desire.
+But when we reflect, investigate, and question, we realize that it isn't actually a need at all---it's just another desire.
 So use the requisites as a means to understand the mind; use them as a mirror to see clearly what appears in the mind and what the mind is scrambling to get.